breakdowns/slam-mirrorbot/README.md

 - `MEGA_LIMIT`: To limit downloading Mega (leave space between number and unit, Available units is (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
 - `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size, Leave space between number and unit.
 Available units is (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
 - `TAR_UNZIP_LIMIT`: To limit mirroring as Tar or unzipmirror.
 Available units is (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
-- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if the END of link from browser link bar is `?a=view`, if yes make it `True` it will work (Compatible with [Bhadoo Index](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code)
+- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if the END of link from browser link bar is `?a=view`, if yes make it `True` it will work (Compatible with https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index Code)
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `HEROKU_EMAIL`: Heroku Account email Id in which the above app will be deployed (**NOTE**: Only needed if you deploying on Heroku with Github Workflow).
 - `HEROKU_API_KEY`: (Only if you deploying on Heroku) Your Heroku API key, get it from https://dashboard.heroku.com/account.